Yash-Rajbhoj2001/Yash-Rajbhoj2001/README.md

 located_in: Maharashtra, India
 education:
   [
-    "I'm a passionate student specializing in Data Science and Analytics", "Master's in Computer Application"
+    "I'm a passionate student specializing in Data Analytics and Science", "Master's in Computer Application"
     "Bachelor's in Computer Science"
   ]